learn-co-students/phrg-key-for-min-value-pca-000/README.md

 * Think about how to determine which value is the lowest.
 Do you need to compare each value to something as you iterate?
 * Think about how to collect or store the correct key.
 Remember that you need your method to return *just this key*.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-key-for-min-value/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-key-for-min-value/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Key For Minimum Value</p>